dallind34/Data-Science-Blog/_posts/2024-12-02-Streamlit-Tech-House.md

 Speechiness: Vocal samples or spoken-word elements add a unique character to tracks, making them stand out and more memorable to listeners.

-These findings suggest that tech house producers aiming for playlist success should prioritize crafting tracks with high danceability, energetic beats, and catchy vocal elements.
+These findings suggest that tech house producers aiming for playlist success should prioritize making tracks with high danceability, energetic beats, and catchy vocal elements.

 # Common Musical Characteristics

 ## Key and Tempo

 A closer look at the dataset revealed that the most popular key among tech house tracks is C♯ / D♭, and the average tempo is approximately 128 BPM.
-These findings align with the genre's focus on deep basslines and danceable beats.

 ## Visualizations